 4. Fill up on fruit and vegetables

 The American Diabetes Association recommend people with diabetes fill half their plate with non-starchy vegetables like green beans, broccoli, cauliflower, tomatoes and green salad vegetables.
-With Food Optimising you can eat as many vegetables as you wish*.
+With Food Optimizing you can eat as many vegetables as you wish*.
 This is because fruit and vegetables are super-healthy, low-energy dense foods to fill up on.
 All fruit and vegetables, fresh or frozen, are Free Foods so you can keeps the fruit bowl full and pile your plate with vegetables at every meal.

 5. Include more oily fish

 It is recommended that you aim to eat two or three portions of non-fried oily fish a week, such as mackerel, herring, salmon, and sardines.
-Rich in healthy polyunsaturated fats, oily fish are Free Food when Food Optimising**.
+Rich in healthy polyunsaturated fats, oily fish are Free Food when Food Optimizing**.

 6. Easy ways to eat less sugar

-Like high-fat foods, sugary foods count as Syns and so are automatically limited when you are Food Optimising.
+Like high-fat foods, sugary foods count as Syns and so are automatically limited when you are Food Optimizing.
 But there's no need to go without sweet tea or sodas: sugar substitutes are Free Foods and can be used in drinks and in cooking; low calorie sodas and sugar free soft drink mixes are also Free Foods.

 7. Keep an eye on salt

-It is easy to monitor your salt intake when you’re Food Optimising because you are encouraged to prepare meals using fresh foods, rather than eating a lot of ready-made and convenience dishes.
+It is easy to monitor your salt intake when you’re Food Optimizing because you are encouraged to prepare meals using fresh foods, rather than eating a lot of ready-made and convenience dishes.
 Herbs, spices and garlic are all Free Foods.

 8. Keep an eye on alcohol

-All alcohol counts as Syns, so it's naturally limited when you are Food Optimising.
+All alcohol counts as Syns, so it's naturally limited when you are Food Optimizing.
 A small glass of wine or a 7 fl oz of beer both have around 5 Syns, so with a typical daily allowance of 10 Syns, you can enjoy one or two drinks a day if that is how you like to use them and if it fits with your diabetes meal plan.

 The ADA advise that you never drink on an empty stomach if you have diabetes.
 However, that's never a problem when you're with Slimming World as there are always Free Food snacks to fill up on.

-We recommend that you talk to your diabetes care team about Food Optimising.
+We recommend that you talk to your diabetes care team about Food Optimizing.
 This is especially important if you are taking insulin or other diabetes medication as doses may need adjusting as you lose weight.